Military Police Corps (Israel): Basic training

 In the Israeli Military Police, recruits must complete the Extended Rifleman 02 basic training, which is 6 weeks long, making it one of the easiest basic training programs in the IDF.
-It is however one of the most difficult types of basic training that is considered non-combat.
-Recruits must also pass a test in basic law enforcement (after 2–4 days' worth of lessons) in order to finish the training.
+It is one of the most difficult types of basic training that is considered non-combat.
+Recruits must pass a test in basic law enforcement, after 2–4 days' worth of lessons, in order to finish the training.
 Military police recruit training puts a special emphasis on discipline.

-While traditionally there were two companies in each round of recruits – a male company (Pashatz – Plugat Shotrim Tzvai'im) and a female company (Plugat Shotrot), starting February 2006 the male and female recruits form one training company, although each platoon has recruits of only one sex; commanders however are of both sexes.
-Another company, however, has been formed for recruits being trained to check Palestinians at checkpoints, which undergoes Rifleman 03 (more advanced training).
+While traditionally there were two companies in each round of recruits – a male company (Pashatz – Plugat Shotrim Tzvai'im) and a female company (Plugat Shotrot), starting in February 2006 the male and female recruits form one training company.
+Each platoon has recruits of only one sex.
+Commanders are of both sexes.
+Another company has been formed for recruits being trained to check Palestinians at checkpoints, which undergoes Rifleman 03 (more advanced training).
 The company is called Course Company (פלוגת מסלול, Plugat Maslul – Palmas).

 All military police recruits are trained in a base called Bahad 13 (Bsis Hadrakha 13, lit.
 Training Base 13), which is part of the larger City of Training Bases (a.k.a.
 Camp Ariel Sharon), near Yeruham.
 Bahad 13 was established in Tzrifin in 1954, based on the previous training base in Tel Aviv.
 From there it moved to a location near Nablus and Kedumim in 1969, shortly after the Six-Day War.
 It was relocated to Camp Mota Gur near Netanya in 1995, and in 2015 became the first base in Camp Sharon.

 Those who finish basic training must take a "basic course" (קורס יסוד, kurs yesod) in order to be able to take up their respective positions, which usually takes place in Bahad 13 as well.
 Formerly, each recruit also took a 1-month course in basic law enforcement and received the rank of private first class (turai rishon) at the end, a rank which has been discontinued.